Hot Showers vs Cold Showers

-In case you weren’t sure what is classed as hot or cold water, we’ll outline the temperatures here.
-The best temperature to have a hot shower is just above blood heat at about 100°F or 38°C. If you choose a temperature higher than this you risk damaging your skin.
+In case you aren't sure about what is classified as hot or cold water, we’ll outline the temperatures here.
+The best temperature to have a hot shower is just above blood heat at about 100°F or 38°C. If you choose a temperature higher than this, you risk damaging your skin.

-A cold shower is anything below about 70°F or 21°C. How far below that temperature you go, is up to you and is what you can cope with.
+A cold shower is anything below about 70°F or 21°C. How far below that temperature you go is up to you and depends on what you can cope with.

-All we can do is present the facts and leave it up to you to decide whether you prefer a cold or hot shower.
+So, what's the deal with hot showers vs cold showers?
+Which kind of shower is better?
+And is it a good idea to use varying water temperatures for different purposes?
+All we can do is present the facts and leave it up to you to decide whether you prefer a hot shower or a cold shower.

-One of the simplest differences between hot and cold showers is that soap doesn’t lather as well in cold water compared to hot.
-As the primary reason for having a shower or a bath is to get clean, it makes sense to use warm or slightly hotter water.
+One of the simplest differences between hot showers and cold showers is that soap doesn’t lather up properly in cold water.
+Since the primary reason for having a shower or a bath is to get clean, it makes sense to use warm or slightly hotter water.

 Now, this is an obvious one.
-If you have sore or stiff muscles from too much exercise or neck pain from having a rough night sleep, try having a hot shower.
-The water pounding against your skin will massage the muscles and the heat will promote blood circulation to the skin, encouraging healing of any small tears and strains in the surface muscles.
+If you have sore or stiff muscles from too much exercise or neck pain from having a rough night's sleep, try having a hot shower.
+The warm water against your skin will massage the muscles whilst the heat will promote blood circulation to the skin, encouraging the healing of small tears and strains on the surface of muscles.

 A hot shower will relax your muscles and help to reduce tension.
-Perfect for rejuvenating after a hard day at the office.
-Or, if you had to lockdown during the global Covid-19 outbreak, you’ll know that working from home can be just as stressful as going into the workplace everyday.
-And, a hot shower will set you up for a relaxing evening at home.
+Sounds perfect for getting refreshed after a hard day at the office, doesn't it?
+On the other hand, if you had to lockdown during the pandemic, you’ll know that working from home can be just as stressful as going into the office every day.
+But don't despair, a hot shower will set you up for a relaxing evening at home.

 Because the hot water relieves stress and relaxes muscles, it will also get your body and mind into a state ready for sleep.
-You don’t need to take sleeping pills, a warm or hot shower is probably one of the best cures for insomnia there is.
+You don’t need to take sleeping pills — a warm or hot shower is probably one of the best remedies for sleeplessness.